 The University of Oxford has produced a long list of world leaders, writers, thinkers, philosophers, scientists and artists over the course of its history that stretches back to 1096 AD.
-Below are just some of personalities associated with the University with whom your students will be sharing similar experiences.
+Students will get to experience the life of Oxford University where the world’s most eminent personalities have studied and lived.
+The following are just some of the few names of high-profile personalities associated with Oxford University.

 - Oscar Wilde, J.R.R.
 Tolkien, T.S.
 Eliot and Lewis Carroll are some of the famous writers along with philosophers John Locke, Jeremy Bentham and Thomas Hobbes who have been associated with Oxford.